 “Honestly that cat…”

 “Don’t worry I’ll clean her up later.
-You’d better clean up or you’ll be late for work.”
+You’d better yourself clean up or you’ll be late.”

 Frank fidgeted with his chair then looked up, “I was thinking of quitting.”